 Now, I find myself well-wed,

-And wise enough to never dare
+And wise enough to never dare defy

 My wife or her mother